questcrypto/QuestProperties/README.md

 <P>

 ### Myself:
-- ERC1155 is finished & polished unless running into errors by @Arhan
+- My work is done unless we run into bugs.
-- Factory contract: WIP
-- I want to write migration script, has to be reviewed by @Chathen & myself because of JS.